GrACE: Generation using Associated Code Edits: Motivating Example

-The task of predicting the edit $\Delta_{23}$ is non-trivial.
-It involves deleting Line~$12$ (because it has been moved to Line~$8$), and then updating the right-hand side of the assignment on Line~$13$ by a dictionary lookup.
-Note that the dictionary was created in the last edit and the dictionary lookup expression does not occur elsewhere in the code.

-First, let us consider how a modern code completion tool (based on powerful large language models) will attempt to predict the new code at Line~12 of Version $v3$.
-Code completion tools look at the current snapshot of the code to make predictions.
-In other words, the tool will look at Version $v2$ to predict Version $v3$.
-The code in Version $v2$ has some useful information; for example, the code indicates that \linecode{property} is defined on Line~8 of Version $v2$, so we should probably delete the one on Line~11.
-However, Version $v2$ is missing a lot of information.
-For example, the relationship between \linecode{indexOffset} and \linecode{propertyProjectionMap} is lost.
-This relationship is an important piece of information that is required to transform Line~13 of Version $v2$ to Line~12 of Version $v3$.

-When we provide code from Version $v2$ to \davinci, we observe that it correctly predicts that the Line~11 should be deleted, but it predicts the following update for Line~13: \lstset{firstnumber=11}

-This prediction does not match the ground truth and is incorrect.
-If we use \davinciedit, the prediction continues to remain incorrect.

-Our key observation for improving prediction of code updates is that it should be conditioned on related edits from the past.
-In the above scenario, we want to predict the update to Version $v2$ by also looking at the how Version $v2$ was created from Version $v1$.
-The edit $\Delta_{12}$ is an {\em{associated edit}}.
+\paraheader{Conditioning on prior edits} The task of predicting the edit $\delta_{2, 3}$ is non-trivial.
+The code in Version $v_2$ has some useful information; for example, the code indicates that \linecode{SerializationException} is defined on Line~250 of Version $v_2$ but the required \linecode{System.Runtime.Serialization} namespace hasn't been imported anywhere.
+This signal, however, is faintly present within 250 lines of additional spatial context and the relationship between the added Exception and the required import is lost.
+This relationship is an important piece of information that is required to insert the \linecode{using} statement on Line~3 of Version $v_3$. {\em{Our first key observation for improving prediction of code updates is that it should be conditioned on related edits from the past.}} In the above scenario, we want to predict the update to Version $v_2$ by also looking at the how Version $v_2$ was created from Version $v_1$.
+The edit $\delta_{1, 2}$ is an {\em{associated edit}}.
 In this example, there is just one associated edit, but in general there can be multiple previous edits picked as associated edits.
-We next present the edit $\Delta_{12}$ to a \codex \textsc{insert} model, along with Lines~12-13 of Version $v2$ that need to be updated.
-Now the model successfully predicts that the updated code would be Line~13 of Version $v3$.

-The above scenario shows that associated edits can potentially help large language models, such as \codex, make better code change predictions.
-However, the utility of associated edits for code prediction also extends to other models.
-We fine-tuned a base \codet model for predicting code changes -- one model was fine-tuned to predict from current version, and the second model was fine-tuned to additionally use the associated edits to make the prediction.
-We observe that the latter model is better at predicting code changes than the former model.